 A Category 3 fetal heart tracing is predictive of an abnormal fetal acid-base status, meaning that the fetus is not getting enough oxygen.
 Category 3 fetal heart tracings require immediate action and prompt delivery via cesarean section.

 There are many different types of Category 3 fetal heart tracing.
-This page is focused on minimal variability with recurrent Late decelerations.
+This page is focused on minimal variability with recurrent late decelerations (late decels) during labor.

 There are many dangerous conditions that can cause late decelerations.
 A few common ones are as follows: